EdRey24/Curre/README.md

 To add the API keys to your local Run Configuration:

-1. Next to the green Play button at the top of IntelliJ, click the dropdown menu and select **Edit Configurations...**.
+1. Next to the green Play button at the top of IntelliJ, click the dropdown menu and select **Edit Configurations...**
 2. Select the Spring Boot application on the left side.
 3. Look for the field labeled **Environment variables**. _(If you don't see it, click "Modify options" or "Alt-M" and check "Environment variables")._
 4. Click the small folder/document icon next to the input box to open the variables window.